codeselfstudy/codeselfstudy_browser_extension/README.md

 Pull requests are welcome, but please check if a feature is needed before adding completely new functionality.
 We can discuss it in the Github issuess and/or forum.

+### Overview

+This project now uses React.
+It's compiled with TypeScript and the files have TypeScript extensions, but we aren't using many TypeScript features at the moment.
+Let's avoid complex TypeScript in order to keep things easier to understand for people who have only worked with JavaScript.

 ### Coding Style

 Please use prettier.js and follow the code style specified in the `.prettierrc` and `.editorconfig` files.
 There are editor plugins that with auto-format the code for you, or you can run this command to format the code manually: